 Go to this URL:

 http://domain.com/wp-admin/install.php (replace domain.com with your actual domain name here).

 On the next screen, give a username and password to your WordPress installation.
 Try avoiding giving admin as username and use a complex password.
 Once everything is set, you can login to your admin dashboard by going to following link.
 Replace domain.com with actual domain name:

 Now, here are some of the basic posts and steps which you should be following to move ahead with it:

 - How to install WordPress Plugin

 - Basic WordPress plugins for every WordPress Blog

 and don’t forget to bookmark our WordPress guide, which will give you all basic guide you need to use WordPress.

-Incase, if for some reasons you can’t install WordPress manually and stuck at some point, feel free to ask via comment.
+Incase, for some reasons you can’t install WordPress manually and are stuck at some point, feel free to ask via comment.